 Ahavath Chesed, the oldest Jewish congregation in Jacksonville, formed at Laura and Union Streets downtown in 1882.
 When the Great Fire of 1901 consumed the synagogue, architect J.H.W.
 Hawkins’s design rose on the same spot the next year.
 In 1908, however, the Jewish congregation moved and the church became Christian Scientist.

-When St. John the Divine, having met for 12 years in private homes, purchased the building in 1919, Henry John Klutho, the city’s most historically famous architect, converted it.
-When St. John left for Pappas’s new design on Atlantic Boulevard in 1968, Metropolitan Community Church of Jacksonville, which The Jacksonville Journal called “a church for homosexuals ostracized by other congregations,” moved in.
+When St. John the Divine, having first met in private homes, purchased the building in 1919, Henry John Klutho, the city’s most historically famous architect, converted it.
+When St. John the Divine left for Pappas’s new design on Atlantic Boulevard in 1968, Metropolitan Community Church of Jacksonville, which The Jacksonville Journal called “a church for homosexuals ostracized by other congregations,” moved in.
 When First Baptist Church bought the newly declared historic landmark and demolished it for parking in 1980, architect Taylor Hardwick saved the onion domes.
-In a photo accompanying a February 11, 1980 Journal article, a dome sits on the ground and Hardwick and two other people stand beside it.
+In a photo accompanying a February 11, 1980 Journal article, a dome sits on the ground and Hardwick stands beside it.
 What happened to those domes afterwards is a mystery.

 In the nick of time, at the end of 2020, unlikely saviors come forward to save Eleftherios Pappas’s church.
 New worshipers will find it a holy space.
 This postmodern design, in which the son of immigrants made two ancient Greek traditions, the Byzantine basilica and the Ancient Greek temple, contemporary in North Florida, has been saved by a new congregation of Chinese Baptists.
 It’s an appropriate next chapter in a trajectory that began with the city’s first synagogue the century before last.
 This is not the end of this story.